-Andrew started studying chemistry at the University of Oxford before he went on to apply these skills to investigate how life works at a molecular level.
-During his PhD at the University of Cambridge he focused on how nature makes the antibiotics we use to treat antibiotic resitant infections including MRSA.
-In 2009 he moved to the MRC Laboratory of Molecular Biology as a Career Development Fellow investigating how the machinery within the cells interacts to undertake basic processes including the replication of DNA.
-In 2013 Andrew moved to the Cambridge Institute to focus on the molecular processes that drive breast cancer.
+Andrew studied chemistry at the University of Oxford before he went on to apply these skills to investigate how life works at a molecular level.
+During his PhD at the University of Cambridge, he focused on how nature makes the antibiotics we use to treat antibiotic-resistant infections including MRSA.
+In 2009, he moved to the MRC Laboratory of Molecular Biology as a Career Development Fellow; here, investigated how the machinery within the cells interacts to undertake basic processes including the replication of DNA.
+In 2013, Andrew moved to the Cambridge Institute to focus on the molecular processes that drive breast cancer.

-Hisn public engagment work has been supported by several organisation including the MRC and was successful in his application for a Catalyst Award from UnLtd and the HEFCE for Social Entrepreneurship to help fund his work.
-His project received further funding from a Wellcome Trust People Award to fund a range of podcasts that support his events.
+His public engagement work has been supported by several organisation including the MRC; an hed was successful in his application for a Catalyst Award from UnLtd and the HEFCE for Social Entrepreneurship to help fund his work.
+His project received further funding from a Wellcome Trust People Award to produce a range of podcasts that support his events.

 Andrew has been a guest on the The Naked Scientists Q&A radio show as Dr Andy, answering the public's questions on science.
-He produced and hosted a local radio show on CamFM on Sunday evenings that covered the science behind movies, books and TV shows.
+Futher to this, he produced and hosted this own radio show The Science of Fiction on CamFM on Sunday evenings that covered the science behind movies, books and TV shows.
 In 2014 it became a live show at the Cambridge Science Centre as part of the Festival of Ideas.
 He has also been involved in current news having been interviewed by BBC Radio 5 Live's 5 Live Drive and BBC Cambridgeshire on topical science stories.

 He has worked with the BBC on several shows as part of a British Science Assocation Media Fellowship, including Horizon and The One Show and written for The Guardian's 'Comment is Free' section along with BlueSci magazine.
 In 2013 he presented his first show for the BBC World Service called ''What if ... we could all become Cyborgs'.